Used (2005) Nissan Skyline | Rare vehicle

 Expensive

-Are you considering purchasing a used sports car?
-Then the Nissan Skyline is a popular decision.
-There are 21 used Nissan Skylines currently available on AutoUncle sourced from different dealership websites and online marketplaces.
+Are you interested in getting a used sports car?
+Then the Nissan Skyline is a popular option.
+There are 18 used Nissan Skylines currently available on AutoUncle compiled from various dealership websites and online marketplaces.

-When assessing the price of a used Nissan Skyline, it's essential to examine vehicles that have the same engines and features.
-If not, you might draw an inaccurate conclusion about which car to purchase.
+While calculating the cost of a used Nissan Skyline, it's key to examine vehicles that have the same engines and features.
+If you don't, you might draw an inaccurate conclusion about which car to purchase.

-For short trips, range is rarely a limitation, so electric, plug-in hybrid or petrol can be fine.
-For longer daily journeys, consider an electric car, especially if you have the option to charge at home or at work.
-If you have a daily commute over longer distances, a modern electric car can be a great choice - especially if you have access to charging at home or at work.
+If your trips are mostly short, electric, plug-in hybrid or petrol may make the most sense.
+For daily long-distance driving, the electric car is often ideal - especially with a charger at home or at work.
+For longer daily commutes, a modern electric car is often suitable - especially if you can charge at home or at work.
 If you often drive long distances and can't charge, diesel can still be a viable option.
-Note that there are countries where diesel engines with heavy emissions are forbidden from entering city areas.
+It's important to consider that in some countries, diesel engines with high emissions are prohibited from entering cities.

 Favored alternatives for the Nissan Skyline